Idioms to Express Friendship: Top 7 Idioms for Friendship That You Should Know!

 Two Peas in a Pod

-This idiom describes two individuals who are very similar or have a close bond, often doing things together.
+Meaning: This idiom describes two individuals who are very similar or have a close bond and often do things together.

 Example: Jake and Tom have been best friends since childhood; they’re like two peas in a pod, always doing everything together.